 Seeing an elephant in the wild is an amazing experience (see my safari page for more).
 I’ve been lucky to see wild elephants in South Africa, Namibia (including desert elephants!), and Uganda.
-Less exhilarating was seeing working elephants in countries like Cambodia, Laos, and Thailand.
+I’ve also seen working elephants in countries like Cambodia, Laos, and Thailand.

 On my first trip to Asia, I didn’t know very much about responsible tourism and ethical animal interactions.
 I went on an elephant riding experience outside of Luang Prabang in Laos.
-While I sat atop the elephant’s neck (at least not on the howdah chair which hurts their spines), I grew increasingly uncomfortable (and not just because it is surprisingly challenging to say atop an elephant while they’re eating and walking downhill!).
+While I sat atop the elephant’s neck, I grew increasingly uncomfortable (and not just because it is surprisingly challenging to say atop an elephant while they’re eating and walking downhill!).
 When the elephants did something the staff didn’t want, the staff raised a fist and mimed the beginnings of throwing a stone at the elephant.
 The elephants clearly knew what this meant and usually cooperated quite quickly.

 I’ve since learned a lot more about elephants, about protecting them, and about how to have an ethical interaction with them.
 I wrote this article for Reader’s Digest: Eight of the most endangered elephants in the world.
 Information about helping elephants is at the end.

-- Do not allow interactions of any kind with baby elephants.
+- WRONG!
+Do not allow interactions of any kind with baby elephants.
+WRONG!
 If they do, it means they are using some form of phajaan (“crushing the elephant’s spirit”) so that the elephant will obey humans and so that the safety risk to tourists is reduced.
+WRONG!
 All elephants who interact with humans have experienced phajann, which experts call torture.
 But it’s one thing to rescue an older elephant who was “tamed” 30 years ago and has been working in forestry; it’s completely another to subject a young elephant to it just so tourists can get a cute photo.
 ALL WRONG!
 IN THAILAND AT LEAST, ELEPHANTS ARE NO LONGER TAKEN FROM THE WILD.
 MOST ELEPHANTS BORN IN CAPTIVITY ARE TRAINED WITH POSITIVE REINFORCEMENT AND “CRUSHING” IS NO LONGER NEEDED, THOUGH SOME CAMPS ARE SLOWER AT CHANGING THEIR PRACTICES.
 MORE INFO TO COME.

 - Do not make elephants perform or do any unnatural actions.
 The only exception is training so that they can be cared for in captivity (assuming they can’t be re-released to the wild).
 For example, it’s ok to train an animal to move its body so that a veterinarian can safely assess and treat it, and ok to have the animal practice that behaviour while tourists watch.

-- Do not allow tourists to ride them (it is ok for an older elephant to have its mahout ride on its neck — the two have formed a bond when the elephant was younger).
+- WRONG!
+Do not allow tourists to ride them (it is ok for an older elephant to have its mahout ride on its neck — the two have formed a bond when the elephant was younger).
 IN SOME CIRCUMSTANCES IT IS OK TO RIDE AN ELEPHANT.
 PLUS ALL CAPTIVE ELEPHANTS NEED TO BE TRAINED TO TAKE A RIDER SO THAT THEY CAN BE MOVED SAFELY (EG TO AVOID TRAFFIC AND POWER LINES) AND FOR SOME MEDICAL CARE.
 MORE INFO TO COME.

 For those of you who have encountered ethical elephant sanctuaries — where were they?
 What was the experience like?